The article below is up to date based on the latest tax laws. It is accurate for your 2019 taxes (filed in 2020) and 2018 taxes.

 October is Financial Planning Month, and what better way to plan than to take a look at your taxes!
 You thought you didn’t have to do that until January, right?
-Not true, because now is the time to do everything you can to reduce your taxes.
+Not true because now is the time to do everything you can to reduce your taxes.
 Here are a few tax planning steps that you can take now to help you with your 2020 taxes (the ones you file in 2021) and finances:

 Give away things you don’t need.
-If you missed cleaning out your closets or donating throughout the year, now is a great time to shuffle and sort your clothes and give things you don’t need or want to a 501(c)(3) charity that supports victims of COVID-19 or victims of the recent natural disasters.
-The benefits of doing this include: you will help someone in need and may be able to get a tax deduction if you can itemize your deductions, more space in your closet, and others can even use the items you’ve been neglecting.
+If you missed cleaning out your closet or donating throughout the year, now is a great time to sort your clothes and give things you don’t need or want to a 501(c)(3) charity that supports victims of COVID-19 or victims of the recent natural disasters.
+The benefits of doing this include: you will help someone in need and may be able to get a tax deduction.
 TurboTax ItsDeductible can help you track and value your charitable donations year-round.

 Get an education and a tax credit.
-If you are paying for post-high school education for yourself or your child, you may be eligible for the American Opportunity Tax Credit or the Lifetime Learning Credit.
-If you or your dependent are attending college next year, you can pay for the first quarter tuition before the end of this year and reap the benefits of one the education credits on your 2018 taxes.
+If you are paying for post-high school education for yourself and/or your child, you may be eligible for the American Opportunity Tax Credit or the Lifetime Learning Credit.
+If you or your dependent are attending college next year, you can pay for the first quarter tuition before the end of this year and reap the benefits of the education credits on your 2020 taxes.

 Accelerate tax deductions.
-Received an unexpected bonus this year which moved you into a higher tax bracket?
+Did you receive an unexpected bonus this year that moved you into a higher tax bracket?
 You may want to move some of your tax-deductible expenses from next year to this year to lower your taxable income and tax bracket if you itemize your tax deductions.
-You can pay the second half of your 2018 property taxes as long as they were assessed for 2018, pay your January mortgage payment in December, make donations this year instead of next, and make and pay for those doctor’s visits.
+You can pay the second half of your 2020 property taxes as long as they were assessed for 2020, pay your January mortgage payment in December, make donations this year instead of next, and make and pay for those doctor’s visits.

-Also, be aware that the standard deduction increased under tax reform so if you once itemized your tax deductions and were able to claim things like charitable contributions, you may now have to take the standard deduction but you can possibly boost your tax deductions using these tips so you can still itemize.
+Also, since the standard deduction increased under tax reform, if you once itemized your tax deductions and were able to claim things like charitable contributions, you may now have to take the standard deduction.
+However, you can possibly boost your tax deductions using the tips above allowing you to still itemize.